 11 Ways to Better Protect Your Business from Hackers

-On a recent Small Business Edge podcast, I interviewed Paul Paray, an attorney who provides privacy and data breach counsel for firms after data incidents.
+In our Small Business Edge podcast, I interviewed Paul Paray, an attorney who provides privacy and data breach counsel for firms after data incidents.
 We discussed the real threats to cybersecurity today, and steps business owners can take to protect themselves today.
 Paul gave several cringe-worthy examples of businesses that were hacked as well as excellent advice on ways for business owners to protect themselves from such ordeals.

 In addition to the podcast, Paul provides 11 more ways for business owners to protect themselves from external…and internal hackers.

 - Business owners generally don’t have much time to spend thinking about possible cyberattacks.
 They are focused on revenue, satisfying clients, and on matters that give them the ability to survive and thrive.
 By nature, they are only looking at the issues in front of them.
 Given the risk of loss and potential marketing benefits, it is now important to place cybersecurity front and center for any business that maintains significant customer data or is completely reliant on its computer network to function.
 Given automated ransomware exploits, most any company – no matter how small, is a target.